DavyJonesLocker/client_side_validations-mongoid/README.md

 This gem follows [Semantic Versioning](http://semver.org)

-Major and minor version numbers will follow `mongoid`'s major and minor version numbers.
-For example, `client_side_validations-mongoid-6.0.0` will be compatible up to `~> mongoid-6.0`

 ## Want to help? ##

 Please do!
 We are always looking to improve this gem.
 Please see our